 With a population of 16 million people and with rich mixture of cultural, religious, national and other backgrounds, Istanbul can be seen as a world by itself.
-What you are going to read about, is without doubt present all around the world – and of course there are significant differences present within Istanbul already – but there are some specialities that are unavoidable and must be seen.
+What you are going to read about, is without doubt present all around the world – and of course there are significant differences present within Istanbul already – but there are some specialities that are simply unavoidable and must be seen.

 Street art

 Apart from street musicians and occasionally other street performers, there is another type of artists in the streets of Istanbul.
 The special spices comes in walking, standing and sitting version, its preying styles vary, but their common habit is to distract the prey and gradually reveal their purpose.
 So, you think a stranger is asking you for help or directions, but in the next 15 seconds you will notice a difference.
 Of course they will want to know your name, where you come from and what are you doing here.
-Suddenly you will become » girl with a name« and no matter what you think, all of that comes from only one of your characteristics – being a woman.
+Suddenly you will become »beautiful girl with a beautiful name« and no matter what you think, all of that comes from only one of your characteristics – being a woman.
 In 5 minutes you can meet several artists in the same area during the peak hours, chances even increase by how stereotypically foreign you look and if you look younger.

 Spice girls, wanna buy some spices?